ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: The Algorithm

-In this section, we present our method to constrain the output of an auto-regressive model over a given \ltlf formula $\phi$.
-Our procedure can be divided into two fundamental steps: (i) the static {\sl DFA-compilation step}, where we take the \ltlf{} formula, compile it into a Deterministic Finite Automaton (DFA), and then compile it into a transition matrix, and (ii) the dynamic {\sl DFA-Enhanced Beam Search} where the Beam Search is guided both by the model's prediction and the DFA.
+\eg{The \model{} algorithm consists of two main steps: (i) the {\sl Automata Preprocessing Step}, where we process the given DFA into an efficient computational representation and (ii) the dynamic {\sl Automata-guided Beam Search}, where the beam search is guided by both the model's predictions and the DFA.}